openkfw/TruBudget/doc/tutorials/connect-to-network/connect-docker-compose.md

 # Connect to an existing Blockchain network

-This guide describes how to connect a node to an existing EEPPortal network.
+This guide describes how to connect a node to an existing EEP-Portal network.
 The steps are the same for new organizations and new nodes for an existing organizations.
 For new nodes of existing organizations, make sure to use the same `ORGANIZATION_VAULT_KEY` as all the other nodes of this organization.

 ## Table of Contents